-Changes & addition of services to the fee schedule are communicated through a notice published in the Pennsylvania Bulletin prior to the effective date of any change or addition.
+Changes and addition of services to the fee schedule are communicated through a public notice published in the Pennsylvania Bulletin prior to the effective date of any change or addition.
 Fee schedule rates are implemented prospectively.

-ODP will complete studies of the costs associated with the provision of services & the assumptions used to make the rate determinations in timeframes compliant with applicable state regulations & no later than the renewal of the waiver (7/1/22).
+ODP will complete studies of the costs associated with the provision of waiver services and the assumptions used to make the rate determinations in timeframes compliant with applicable state regulations and no later than the renewal of the waiver (7/1/22).